 The person who is talking might think his thoughts are not worthy enough for you to let it complete.

 There is no doubt that you might disagree on things.
 And it should be as if people are different, and so are their thoughts.

 However, it doesn’t mean that you need to argue about it.
 Be respectful of other opinions and their thoughts.

 Be open-minded to expect changes.
 Also, don’t let your emotion involve your thoughts.

 Don’t be riding on things as there are chances you are the wrong one.

 Consider another point of view, and if you think it’s different from you, even then, keep your answers polite.

 Consider How It Will Sound Before You Say It

 That’s a common thing but when you are in business and networking depends on what you say, it becomes crucial to think before you speak even more.

-Make sure you consider what you are talking about, and how it will affect the people as well as the conversation.
+Make sure you consider what you are talking about and how it will affect the people and the conversation.